 Also, some local authorities, such as Dorset County Council, have declared ‘climate emergencies’.
 The council said it has ‘an obligation to demonstrate leadership-thinking globally about the implications of climate change and acting locally to help address it in our communities’.

 “There are lots of excellent, admirable commitments and plenty of positive actions, but yet these are far from coordinated, “ added Mr Aldridge.
 “The highways sector needs someone to take the lead on this whether that is a membership association or other industry body.
 Coordination and collaboration are key to making this work,” he said.
 “WJ assume as the world changes the highway services delivered now, will not be adequate for the future.
 The ‘climate emergency is happening now and all highways businesses have a vital role to play in overcoming it.”

-WJ is already working on another ‘industry leading’ carbon reduction project as part of a second phase of this project and Mr Aldridge believes the highways industry can learn from actions already taken in other areas of life.
-“Take the home for example.
+WJ is already working on another ‘industry leading’ carbon reduction project as part of the second phase of this project and Mr Aldridge believes the highways industry can learn from actions already taken in other areas of life.
+“Take them home for example.
 Energy ratings that can be found on fridges and other similar household appliances could easily be applied to highway projects,” he added.

 Calculating the impact

 Whilst building their carbon calculator WJ also realised that waste in their manufacturing plants was low in any comparator with the construction sector, typically less than 1%.
 This demonstrates the benefits of installing powerful extraction systems giving improved air quality to manufacturing staff and by clever chemistry adjusting product formulations to allow reuse of the captured dust.